open/close all folders

 - Bowed hand saws produce a theremin-like "woo woo" sound.

 - The Trautonium.

 - The Oomphalapompatronium.

 - Tuvan throat singing uses the human voice to this effect.

-- The Presidents of the United States of America are a Rock Trio, but only the drummer has a traditional instrument: one plays a basitar (a guitar with two bass strings) and another a guitbass (a guitar with only three strings).
+- The Presidents of the United States of America are a Rock Trio, but only the drummer has a traditional instrument: band leader Chris Ballew plays a basitar (a guitar with two bass strings) and the other frontman (currently Andrew McKeag), a guitbass (a guitar with only three strings).

 - Parodic version: in his college years, Brazilian comedian Bussunda was added to a band "playing" Rubik's Cube (!), with the bandmembers stating he was "the Linda McCartney of the band".
 After Bussunda created a comedic group, and said group started musical operations, one of the members "played" the Rubik's Cube as well.